Breast Screening (Mammogram)

 What is a breast screening?

 Breast screening is a breast health check.
-The health check may include a breast examination, an ultrasound, a mammogram (which is an x-ray type test of the breasts which can spot cancers at an early stage when they’re too small to see or feel), and further tests if required.
+NHS breast screening uses a mammogram, which is an x-ray test, to spot cancers at an early stage when they’re too small to see or feel.
+Breast screening can pick up breast cancer before there are any signs or symptoms.

 What happens during your breast screening appointment?

-- From there you will then go on to receive a mammogram.
+From there you will then go on to receive a mammogram.
 A mammogram is an x-ray examination of the breasts and is a method of finding breast cancer at a very early stage.
+The mammogram will be carried out by a female mammographer and will only take a few minutes.
+The whole appointment should take about 30 minutes.

 For more information about what to expect from your first mammogram, click here.